aasif287/Information_Visualization_DataStoryProject-/README.md

 2. **Data Sources:** Utilize The New York Times API to aggregate historical data on the most popular searches for each month in the United States.

-3. **Visualization Strategy:** Develop a strategy for visualizing the data effectively, employing charts, graphs, heatmaps, and geographical maps in an interactive dashboard.
+3. **Visualization Strategy:** Develop a strategy for visualizing the data effectively, employing charts, graphs, heatmaps, and geographical maps in an interactive dashboard using Tableau.

 4. **Insight Generation:** Describe the data analysis approach and highlight the key insights gained from the exploration.